-Required Items 1. a "Dossier Cover Sheet" (complete the form appended below) 2. a completed copy of this "Dossier Checklist" 3. original letter of appointment (or a statement from person offering employment).
-Copies may be obtained in the Provost's office 4. a list of department-specific criteria for Teaching, Scholarship, and Service 5. documentation of negotiated modifications to tenure timeline (if applicable) 6. a copy of the "P&T Letter Template" form 7. a Statement of Objective: a concise statement of the candidate's objective, either tenure and/or promotion to a specific rank.
-This should be a well-organized statement regarding the candidate's qualifications in each of the three areas of Teaching, Scholarship, and Service and should cover the period since being employed as a University Faculty member.
-This statement might be two or three pages in length.
-8. documentation that a mid-tenure review was completed; or 8a. a letter of appointment or other documentation of the agreed upon timeline to tenure (for Faculty members that negotiate times to tenure review of less than four years); or 8b. a letter from the Dean or other supervising Administrative official documenting why they are unable to provide documentation of mid-tenure review of progress toward tenure (for Faculty members in units that established mid-tenure review of tenure progress with fewer than three years remaining in their timeline to tenure review); or 8c. not applicable (please explain) 9. a current Curriculum Vitae
+Required Items 1. a "Dossier Cover Sheet" (complete the form appended below) 2. a completed copy of this "Dossier Checklist" 3. original letter of appointment (or a statement from a person offering employment).
+Copies may be obtained in the Provost's office 4. a list of department-specific criteria for Teaching, Scholarship, and Service 5. documentation of negotiated modifications to tenure timeline (if applicable) 6. a copy of the "P&T Letter Template" form 8. documentation that a mid-tenure review was completed; or a. a letter of appointment or other documentation of the agreed upon timeline to tenure (for Faculty members that negotiate times to tenure review of less than fo years); or b. a letter from the Dean or other supervising Administrative official documenting why they are unable to provide documentation of mid-tenure review of progress toward tenure (for Faculty members in units that established mid-tenure review tenure progress with fewer than three years remaining in their timeline to tenure review); or c. not applicable (please explain) 9. a current Curriculum Vitae